mermaidpurse/wrapsher/docs/wrapsher.md

 begin and end with three quotation marks `'''`.

-Note that there are no such things as double-quoted strings in Wrapsher, nor variable interpolation.
-Within a single-quoted string, any character preceded by a backslash (`\`) is equivalent to its literal value; there are no special escapes that produce special
+Note that there are no such things as double-quoted strings in Wrapsher, nor variable interpolation.[^1] Within a single-quoted string, any character preceded by a backslash (`\`) is equivalent to its literal value; there are no special escapes that produce special
 characters: a backslash always means the same thing (make the next character literal).
 This means the string `'\n'` is equal to `'n'`.
-To embed newlines in single-quoted strings, you need to actually embed the newline.
+To embed newlines in single-quoted strings, you need to actually embed the newline, not use `\n`.

+[^1]: Possibly, a future version of wrapsher could support interpolated strings which are double-quoted or quoted with backticks.

 Strings can be subscripted with the `[` operator as this is syntactic sugar for `string at(string s, any i)`.